-DRA is certainly not the first public relations and marketing collective to employ a framework of praxis to elevate our work—and we won’t be the last.
+We are certainly not the first public relations and marketing collective to employ a framework of praxis to elevate our work—and we won’t be the last.
 But overwhelmingly, praxis is engaged on a subconscious level, increasing the risk that we ignore its importance to the success of a project, altogether.

-PR(AXIS) allows DRA Collective to stay finely attuned to environmental factors influencing our clients’ needs, imbues our work with worldly consciousness, creates context and builds foundation for new conversations, and frees us from traditional ways of thinking.
+Our approach to PR(AXIS) allows our team to stay finely attuned to environmental factors influencing our clients’ needs and infusing our work with worldly consciousness.
+It creates context and builds foundation for new conversations, freeing us from traditional ways of thinking.

 Now look at your marketing tool kit and ask the question, where could PR(AXIS) take me?